fangonaut/farg-test002/content/_index.md

         image_alt: App user profile preview
         content: >-
           Do you need a voiceover or video for your programme?
-Whether you need a presenter an interview or a drama based training scenario we can accomodate all of these in-house.
+Whether you need a presenter an interview or a drama based training scenario.
+Our in-house team can accomodate all of these.
         actions:
           - label: Learn More
             url: /features